debjohnson33/medications-app/README.md

 ## Synopsis

 This Rails project with React/Redux displays a list of medications and allows the user to read medication information and submit a review which includes a rating and a comment.
+This app is now deployed on heroku at http://medications-app.herokuapp.com.
+It has 3 medications and 3 reviews.

 ## Install Instructions

-This API is now deployed on heroku at http://medications-app-api.herokuapp.com/api/medications.
-It has 3 medications and 3 reviews as seeds.

-Fork and clone this github repository.
+Fork and clone at this github repository.
 Run bundle install, rake db:migrate, and rake db:seed.
-Run rails s -p 3001 from this api.
-Then fork and clone the client https://github.com/debjohnson33/medications-app-client repository.
-Run npm install && npm start from the client.
+Then run rake start.
 Enjoy!

 ## Contributing